 Obedience training, behavior modification, socialization, counterconditioning, and desensitization involve, feeding your dog often throughout the day.
 This would also cause your puppy to be thirsty and throw off their urination schedule as well.
 As you can see, other protocols would conflict with potty training.
 Therefore some protocols such as potty training are practiced mostly by themselves, while many other protocols may be worked in conjunction with each other.

 Each dog is an individual and the process is a dynamic ever-changing one.
 There are no guarantees and the success of any training program is contingent upon pet parent compliance.
-Training is a process that takes time, patience, consistency, and dedication.
+Training is a process, not an event.
+Dog training and behavior modification take time, patience, consistency, and dedication.

-Until we work one-on-one with your dog, no ethical trainer or behaviorist would give a guarantee or an accurate estimate of how long it would take for your dog to learn to be trained or learn a behavior.
+Not only does giving an answer to, “How long…” goes against the ethical pledge a Certified Behaviorist and Trainer makes when becoming Certified, but until Russell works one-on-one with your dog, no ethical trainer or behaviorist would/could give a guarantee or an accurate estimate of how long (or how much money) it would take for you and your dog to be trained or learn a behavior.

 We do provide some guarantees but not on when what or how long it takes for your dog to learn.
-On average most parents leave their dogs with us for three weeks for Boarding and Training.
+On average most parents leave their dogs with us for three weeks for Boarding and Training but this fluctuates greatly.
 This article explains the science of dog training, the learning curve, and the family participation requirement more thoroughly.

-Dogs and parents can learn a ton in one week but the longer your dog stays in puppy training and boarding the more you will both learn and the stronger your dog’s appropriate behaviors become.
-The more time, the more conditioning and iterations we practice and the more ingrained behaviors become.
+Dogs and parents can learn a ton in one week but the longer your dog stays in dog training and boarding the more you will both learn and the stronger your dog’s appropriate behaviors become.
+The more time, the more conditioning and iterations we practice, the more ingrained behaviors become.
 For perspective, service dogs take months or years to train including their public access and puppy training components to get to a service dog level of fluency and proofing.

-Also, there are a myriad of questions that are gathered before your dog’s board and train service.
-Some questions will be gathered before your dog’s training and others will be gathered during their boarding and training classes through direct experience and observation.
+There are a myriad of questions that are gathered before your dog’s board and train service.
+Some questions will be gathered before your dog’s training and others will be gathered during their boarding and training classes through Russell’s direct experience and observation.

-Most of the time what a parent describes as (dog aggression, dog playing, dog happiness, dog sadness, dog depression, or my dog doesn’t have any obedience, my dog is stupid or stubborn, my dog is potty trained, my dog doesn’t like toys, my dog can’t be trained, my dog is well trained and knows how to sit, down, stay, etc.) are all not the case when we begin working with the dog directly.
+Most of the time what a parent describes as (dog aggression, dog playing, dog happiness, dog sadness, dog depression, or my dog doesn’t have any obedience, my dog is stupid or stubborn, my dog is potty trained, my dog doesn’t like toys, my dog can’t be trained, my dog is well trained and knows how to sit, down, stay, etc.) are all not accurate when Russell begins working with the dog directly.

-Parents love and mean well but are not experts in dog behavior and training, we are.
-Therefore most parents’ assessments of their dog’s behavior, cognition, and emotional state are often misevaluated.
+Parents love and mean well but are not experts in dog behavior and training.
+Therefore most parents’ assessments of their dog’s behavior, cognition, and emotional state are often misevaluated, diagnosed, and labeled.

-Therefore when pet parents say they want us to stop their dog from barking, jumping on people, pulling on the leash, biting people or dogs, being aggressive to people, dogs or cats, or requests to stop my dog from being fearful and from having separation anxiety disorder, or having general dog anxiety issues many of the issues and problems do not exist or the causes of the underlying behavior issue end up being rooted in emotional, behavioral, psychological, medical conditions, a combination of these or in complete other areas.
+Therefore when pet parents say they want us to stop their dog from barking, jumping on people, pulling on the leash, biting people or dogs, being aggressive to people, dogs or cats, or requests to stop a dog from being fearful, having separation anxiety disorder, or from having general dog anxiety issues many of the issues and problems do not exist when at Boot Camp or are not the causes of the underlying behavior and training issues.
+A dog’s behavior is typically rooted in emotional, behavioral, psychological, medical conditions, a combination of these, or in complete other areas.

-When we evaluate a dog’s behavior, the dog has different underlying issues and many times the problem behaviors that a parent wanted us to work on are not the most important or aren’t issues at all in our home.
-We address the root of the behavior problem.
-After addressing the root cause of the problem (typically fear, stress, and anxiety) we teach alternative appropriate behaviors and new positive conditioned emotional responses (CER).
+In addition, when Russell evaluates a dog’s behavior, the dog has different underlying issues and many times the problem behaviors that a parent wanted him to work on are not the most important or aren’t issues at all on his training ranch.
+Russell addresses the root of the behavior problem.
+After addressing the root cause of the problem (typically fear, stress, and anxiety) he teaches alternative appropriate behaviors and new positive conditioned emotional responses (CER).
 Many times, addressing what the parent wants doesn’t always lead to positive behavior change.

 It is imperative not to create more fear, anxiety, and stress but instead to work to reduce any underlying fear and build trust, love, connection, confidence, safety, and communication.

-Ultimately, from fear-free foundational relationship-building exercises cultivated throughout your dog’s boarding and training time with us your dog’s understanding goes up and their fear goes down, enabling them to learn obedience training and many other cues and behaviors in a comfortable, optimal, enjoyable and loving environment where they look forward to learning and wanting to please.
+Ultimately, fear-free foundational relationship-building exercises cultivated throughout your dog’s boarding and training time with Russell, allows your dog’s thinking, learning, and understanding to increase and their fears to go down.
+This enables a dog to learn obedience training and many other cues and behaviors in a comfortable, optimal, enjoyable, and loving environment where they look forward to learning and wanting to please.